SpaceX launching 23 Starlink satellites from Florida this evening

-SpaceX will send yet another batch of its Starlink internet satellites skyward today (April 23), if all goes according to plan.
+SpaceX is set to launch 23 more of its Starlink internet satellites to orbit this evening (April 28).

-A Falcon 9 rocket topped with 23 Starlink spacecraft is scheduled to lift off from Florida's Cape Canaveral Space Force Station today, during a three-hour window that opens at 6:17 p.m.
-EDT (2217 GMT).
+The Starlink spacecraft are scheduled to launch atop a Falcon 9 rocket from Florida's Cape Canaveral Space Force Station today during a four-hour window that opens at 5:50 p.m.
+EDT (2150 GMT).

-SpaceX will livestream the launch via its account on X; coverage will begin about five minutes before the window opens.
+SpaceX will webcast the launch live via its account on X, beginning about five minutes before the window opens.

 Related: Starlink satellite train: How to see and track it in the night sky

-If all goes according to plan, the Falcon 9's first stage will come back to Earth for a vertical landing about 8.5 minutes after launch.
-It will touch down on the SpaceX droneship Just Read the Instructions, which will be stationed in the Atlantic Ocean.
+If all goes according to plan, the Falcon 9's first stage will come back to Earth for a vertical landing about 8.5 minutes after launch today.
+It will touch down on the droneship Just Read the Instructions, which will be stationed in the Atlantic Ocean.

-It will be the ninth launch and landing for this particular booster, according to a SpaceX mission description.
-Five of its previous eight liftoffs were Starlink missions.
+It will be the 13th launch and landing for the booster, according to a SpaceX mission description.
+Half of the rocket's previous 12 flights were Starlink missions.

-The Falcon 9's upper stage will continue carrying the 23 Starlink satellites toward low Earth orbit (LEO) today, deploying them about 65 minutes after liftoff.
+The Falcon 9's upper stage, meanwhile, is scheduled to deploy the 23 Starlink satellites in low Earth orbit (LEO) about 65 minutes after liftoff today.

 Get the Space.com Newsletter